Only Revolutions (album): Overview

 It's a really interesting book. [...]
 The nice thing is that it's a story told from two points of view and Simon got married last year and I think it's a love record in that regard, it's about his relationship with his new wife.
-A lot of it is about trying to take arguments from somebody else point of view and be able to see two sides of the picture.
+A lot of it is about trying to take arguments from somebody else['s] point of view and be able to see two sides of the picture.
 I guess a lot of it is about the revolutions in life and revolutions in relationships and those sort of things, just the stuff everyone goes through at different points in their life.

 "That Golden Rule" was confirmed as the second single from the album, after receiving its first play from an ecstatic Zane Lowe during his Radio 1 show on 8 July.
 The single was released on 23 August 2009.

-It was subsequently confirmed that the album would also include the band's 2008 hit single "Mountains," which had not previously been included on any of the band's studio albums (and had at the time of its release been considered a "non-album single").
+It was subsequently confirmed that the album would also include the band's 2008 hit single "Mountains", which had not previously been included on any of the band's studio albums (and had at the time of its release been considered a "non-album single").

-Kerrang! magazine ran an interview in the 25 August edition informing the album would have 12 tracks and that David Campbell was providing orchestrations to six of those tracks.
+Kerrang! ran an interview in the 25 August edition informing the album would have 12 tracks and that David Campbell was providing orchestrations to six of those tracks.
 The article also validated the rumours that Josh Homme would make a guest appearance on the album, contributing a guitar solo to the track "Bubbles".
 "The Captain" received its first play during Zane Lowe's Radio 1 show on 8 September and it was then confirmed that the single would be released on 26 October.

 The band confirmed on 26 November 2009 through their website that "Many of Horror" would be the fourth single and would be released on 18 January 2010.
 It had been Fearne Cotton's record of the week on her Radio 1 weekday show.

 The next single to be released was "Bubbles" on 3 May.
-The song reached a peak position of No. 34 on the UK Singles Chart, making it the fifth consecutive single to reach the top forty.
+The song reached a peak position of No. 34 on the UK Singles Chart, making it the band's fifth consecutive single to reach the top forty.

-On 23 August the same year, the band released "God & Satan" as their next single.
-Like "Many of Horror", God & Satan received a single mix and further B-sides.
+On 23 August the same year, the band released "God and Satan" as their next single.
+Like "Many of Horror", "God and Satan" received a single mix and further B-sides.
 On the same day, the band released a compilation album of all B-sides released during Only Revolutions called Lonely Revolutions, much akin to Missing Pieces.
-Originally, the album was released as a limited pressing of 300 copies on 12' vinyl but later released a limited number of 1000 CDs.
+Originally, the album was released as a limited pressing of 300 copies on 12" vinyl but later released a limited number of 1000 CDs.

-Many of Horror, renamed as 'When We Collide', was chosen as The X Factor finalists song for Matt Cardle, and was released on 13 December with the aim of becoming the UK's Christmas Number 1 record for 2010.
+"Many of Horror", renamed "When We Collide", was chosen as The X Factor finalist's song for Matt Cardle, and was released on 13 December with the aim of becoming the UK's Christmas Number 1 record for 2010.